"Cold-blooded focus" helped CSK make successful comeback in

 "There is turbulence every time and it can hit any individual, corporate, politics or party and any sphere.
 Do not challenge the shadows, lead by example, one wrong decision will put you back by 20 years", he said.
 Addressing the students, he said "you need to sense the reality and deal with it factually.
 Determination and hard work are essence of success".

-Technology was changing so fast and unless an individual recognises the turbulence and realises what was happening around, it will be difficult to survive RPT survive, he said.
+Technology was changing so fast and unless an individual recognises the turbulence and realises what was happening around, it will be difficult to revive, he said.
 EFSI President and Brakes India Joint MD, Srikanth Ramanujam said the endowment lecture was initiated by EFSI in 1972 when the Federation celebrated its golden jubilee and since then the lecture was organised every year in IIT Madras.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)